timgit/pg-boss/docs/readme.md

 # Events

-The pg-boss class inherits from EventEmitter.
+Each pg-boss instance is an EventEmitter, and contains the following events.

 ## `error`
-The error event is raised from any errors that may occur during internal processing, such as scheduling and maintenance.
-While not required, adding a listener to the error event is strongly encouraged:
+The `error` event could be raised during internal processing, such as scheduling and maintenance.
+Adding a listener to the error event is strongly encouraged because of the default behavior of Node.

 > If an EventEmitter does not have at least one listener registered for the 'error' event, and an 'error' event is emitted, the error is thrown, a stack trace is printed, and the Node.js process exits.
 >